 I have done it!
-After three failed attempts, here is the best vegan marranitos (Mexican piggy cookies) recipe ever.
+After three failed attempts, here is the best marranitos recipe (Mexican piggy cookies) ever, and it's vegan!!.
 Ok, I might be a little too excited about this one, but hear me out.
 This is my favorite pan dulce, you can ask any of my family members, and they will be sure to tell you I have eaten many marranitos in my life!

 The Recipe: The Best Vegan Marranitos

 - I recommend eating the marranitos by dunking them in hot chocolate or coffee.